Business: Transactional Or Value?

 One insight about business that I have had in the past six months relates to the value that the business provides and the position it occupies in the marketplace.
 I’m going to use a services based business as an example, specifically a Business to Business services business.

-The other option is a value based business for many experts recommend the use of tools such as this paystub creator.
+The other option is a value based business for many experts recommend the use of tools such as thisĀ paystub creator.
 Usually this would be focused on a more customized solution.
 This would normally come to a higher expense as it takes more time to develop and takes more thinking so it requires a different type of team member to perform the solution.
+In some cases, incorporating a call answering service can enhance efficiency by managing client interactions, allowing the team to focus on delivering high-value solutions.
 The solution determined by a value based business can potentially get a better result in some markets, and won’t be worth the time and money in other markets.

 As the owner of a value based business, the reason that I want us to focus on value and not transactions is that transactional businesses can create commodities easily, and your service can easily be compared to others in the market-place.
 A more world-wide marketplace to platforms like Elance, ODesk and Freelancer has resulted in a “race to the bottom in cost” on many services, which makes providing a commodity not a desirable option.
 The disadvantage of providing a value based service is that your pool of customers is smaller, and you must rely on reputation and case studies to drive sales; not slinky sales tactics and a winning smile.